Mark P. Szpak

 - Neiman Marcus.
 Advising and representing Neiman Marcus in responding to card brand inquiries stemming from the data security breach that Neiman Marcus announced in January 2014.

 - Sony.
-Advising and representing Sony in widely-reported computer network attacks involving its PlayStation Network and Sony Online Entertainment network in April 2011, including multi-district class action litigation and related matters.
+Advised and represented Sony in its widely-reported computer network attacks in April 2011, including multi-district class action litigation and related matters.

 - Fortune 100 Insurance Company.
 Advising and representing this insurance company in multiple consumer class action litigations and regulatory inquiries stemming from the criminal cyber-attack on a certain portion of the company’s computer network.